 Indeed, the national averages mask significant differences across districts by the socioeconomic circumstances of the students they serve.
 The available public school finance data suggest that high-poverty districts and their students experienced the biggest shortfalls—and a very sluggish recovery.
 As Figure B illustrates, districts with relatively small shares of poor students (defined here as the districts with poverty rates in the lowest two quartiles of the school-age children’s poverty rate) never saw revenues per student fall below their pre–Great Recession level, adjusted for inflation and state cost of living.
 By contrast, the one-fourth of districts with the largest share of students from poor families were below their pre-Great Recession level of per-student revenues through the 2015–2016 school year.
 The two highest-poverty districts did not recover to their own pre-recession per-student revenue levels until 2014–2015 and 2015–2016, respectively.
 In 2018, a decade after the Great Recession had first hit, they still lagged behind their wealthier counterpart districts in rising back to their own per-student, pre-recession funding levels.

-The drop in total revenue per student after 2007–2008 is higher in high-poverty districts: Change in per-student revenue compared with 2007–2008, by district poverty (inflation adjusted, states' cost of living-adjusted)
+The drop in education revenues per student after 2007–2008 was greater in high-poverty districts: Change in total per-student revenue compared with 2007–2008, by district poverty level (adjusted for inflation and state cost of living)

-Notes: Amounts are in 2019–2020 dollars and rounded to the closest $10.
+Notes: Amounts are in 2019–2020 dollars, rounded to the closest $10, and adjusted for each state's cost of living.
 Low-poverty districts are districts whose poverty rate for school-age children (children ages 5 through 17) is in the bottom fourth of the poverty distribution; high-poverty districts are districts whose poverty rate is in the top fourth of the poverty distribution.